ltskyle/Portfolio/README.md

 -   **Links:** The home page includes links to Kyle's LinkedIn and GitHub profiles, making it easy for visitors to connect with him professionally. 🔗

--   **Resume Download:** Visitors can download Kyle's resume directly from the home page by clicking on the "Download Resume" button. 📄
+-   **Resume Download:** Visitors can download Kyle's resume directly from the home page by clicking on the "Download CV" button. 📄

 ### About Me Page ℹ️

--   **Experience:** The About Me page provides details about Kyle's years of professional experience, highlighting key roles and achievements. 🚀
+-   **Experience:** The About Me page provides details about Kyle's years of professional experience, highlighting key roles. 🚀

 -   **Skills:** Visitors can learn about Kyle's skills and expertise in various fields, providing insights into his capabilities. 💪